Alfalfa: benefits, dosage, contraindications

 ✪✪✪✪✪

-Oral intake of alfalfa seeds may reduce total cholesterol and LDL cholesterol (low-density lipoproteins) in patients with high cholesterol levels.
+Oral intake of alfalfa seeds may reduce total cholesterol and LDL cholesterol (low-density lipoproteins) in patients with elevated cholesterol levels.

 Posologie